 Quarantine or isolation is a personal responsibility, and means that the person cannot leave their home for any reason.
 Failure to comply with the requirements is an offense that can be punished with a government-issued fine up to £10,000, payable by the student.

-Syracuse London will support student safety and see that they are well-looked after during the initial 10-day quarantine period.
+Syracuse London will support student safety during their quarantine period.